Best CBD for GERD 2023: Can It Treat GERD & Acid Reflux?

 CBD has anti-inflammatory and antioxidant properties, according to a study using animal and human biopsies.
 These therapeutic effects, according to scientists[12], could be effective in treating GI inflammatory problems.

-Management of Secretion of Gastric Acid:
+Management Of Secretion Of Gastric Acid

 According to research done by authors in the Journal of Pharmacy and Pharmacology[13], Gastric acid release is suppressed by CB1 receptors in the stomach.
 CBD decreases esophageal lining inflammation and the risk of the gastroesophageal area becoming overburdened.